Click here for more info on our LGB/Q Health Services!

-- referrals for other trans* competent providers in the Philadelphia area
+- Referrals to specialists and other trans competent providers in the Philadelphia area

 What should I expect at my first visit if I'm interested in hormone therapy?

-- Your provider will inquire about past medical and surgical history and your current medications and allergies.
+- Your provider will inquire about past medical and surgical history, family medical history, current medications, and allergies.

 - Your provider will ask about your gender experience and goals of transition, if any.

-- If you're interested in gender-affirming hormone therapy, the provider will go over your options with you.
-The provider will review the reversible and permanent effects of the medicines you may be prescribed, possible side-effects and how medical transition may affect your body.
+- Your provider will go over available options for gender affirming hormones.
+We will review the permanent and reversible effects of the medicines you may be prescribed, possible side-effects and how medical transition may affect your body.